An SLC-Approach to Designing a Book Tracking App

 This was all very difficult, because it felt like I was removing the soul of the app I had been dreaming out for so many years.
 But I believed that doing this was the only way to have a chance of this ever being built.
 Bootstrapping this with my personal finances meant I didn't have endless resources to throw and a developer to build all sorts of fancy features.
 I literally could only afford the bare minimum, so that's what I designed.

-• Publish an MVP version of Bookstack to the App Store.
+• Publish an SLC version of Bookstack to the App Store.

 • Enable a user to search for or scan to find the book in the Google Books database.